 In addition to regular heart disease screening and other preventive strategies, the Complex Heart Disease Program also offers care for women through their pregnancies to help diagnose issues that may occur during or from the pregnancy, and to treat conditions that may have preceded the pregnancy.

 The program also offers cardiogenetic services to its patients through the dedicated genetics department at the University of Maryland Medical Center.
 Genetics services are integrated into cardiac care, which allows the program's physicians to screen families, better diagnose patients and better utilize novel treatments to address a number of different heart concerns.

-The Complex Heart Disease Program at the Maryland Heart Center includes both a pediatric heart doctor, as well as an adolescent and adult cardiac care provider.
+The Complex Heart Disease Program includes both a pediatric heart doctor, as well as an adolescent and adult cardiac care provider.
 These physicians collaborate immediately during assessments to provide the best individualized care for each patient.

 This page was last updated: February 3, 2014